jylai12734/faith/Personal Apologetics.md

     Jeremiah 9:24 "But let him that glorieth glory in this, that he understandeth and knoweth me, that I am the LORD which exercise lovingkindness, judgement, and righteousness, in the earth: for in these things I delight, saith the LORD."

-...

-c: What do you guys think about morality?
-Is it objective or subjective?

-b: If God exists, then it is objective; otherwise, it is subjective.

-c: Why is that the case?

-b: Here is my argument.

-    P1: Suppose there is a God.
-God by definition is an entity with a mind that has infinite value.
-    P2: Only an entity with a mind can have morals.
-    P3: Objective morality means that certain moral principles are universally valid.
-    P4: The morals of a more valuable entity is more valid and should be adopted.
-    P5: The morals of an entity of infinite value supersedes the morals of any group of entities with finite value.
-    P6: God's moral is more valid than any group of entities anywhere.
-    P7: God's moral is universal.
-    P8: There is objective morality.

-x: I have a problem with P1 and P4.

 ### God's Timing

     Genesis 15:13-16 "And he said unto Abram, Know of a surety that thy seed shall be a stranger in a land that is not theirs, and shall serve them; and they shall afflict them four hundred years; And also that nation, whom they shall serve, will I judge: and afterward shall they come out with great substance.
 And thou shalt go to thy fathers in peace; thou shalt be buried in a good old age.
 But in the fourth generation they shall come hither again: for the iniquity of the Amorites is not yet full.